ff7-mods/ff7-flat-wiki/docs/FF7/Field/Walkmesh.md

 `   short acces1,acces2,acces3;`
 `}`

 The access pool is an array of access data (ID's of triangles in the Mesh) in the mesh, the ID is the triangle you should be in if you cross that edge.

-acces1 is for line from vertex 0 to 1 acces2 is for line from vertex 1
-to 2 acces3 is for line from vertex 2 to 0
+acces1 is for line from vertex 0 to 1 acces2 is for line from vertex 1 to 2 acces3 is for line from vertex 2 to 0

 If the edge value is 0xFFFF, than this edge cannot be crossed (it's blocked).
 The access pool and sector pool have the same number of entries, thus you use the same index value for both pools of data to access the data for the same triangle.
 The access data merely informs one that if the PC object crosses this line the object should be in the indentified triangle.
 FF7 will halt running if you are not in the **access** specified triangle.

-  [Kero]: ../../User:Kero.md "wikilink"
-  [1]: ../../assets/Field%20Wutai.jpg "Field_Wutai.jpg"